 Killer whales have streamlined, black and white bodies.
-They are black on the dorsal surface, white extends from the bottom of the chin to just beyond the anus on the ventral surface.
+They are black on the dorsal surface and white extends from the bottom of the chin to just beyond the anus on the ventral surface.
 There is also a white spot above the eye.
 In both sexes there is a saddle spot which is a grey spot behind the dorsal fin on the back.
 In calves, their black is somewhat grey up to a year old.
 Also, the white on the calf's underside has a yellow tint to it until they reach one year old.
-The average length for a male adult is 8 metres, with the maximum length at 9.75 m.
+The average length for a male adult is 8 meters, with the maximum length at 9.75 m.
 The average length in females is 7 m with a maximum length of 8.5 m.
 Newborn calves are from 2.0 to 2.4 m long and weigh about 136 kilogram at birth.
 The average weight for a male killer whale is 7200 kg.
 Female average body size and weight is slightly smaller than that of males.
 In males, the erect dorsal fin can reach up to 1.8 m high; in females and immature males this dorsal fin is only about 0.9 m high.
 This fin curves over either to the right or left side.
-(Estes et al., 2006; Heintzelman, 1981; Mann et al., 2000; Watson, 1981)

 Killer whales are polygynandrous; both males and females have multiple mates throughout a season or a lifetime.
-(Mann et al., 2000; Payne, 1995; Robeck et al., 2004) While killer whales are difficult to study in the wild, some of their reproductive habits have been recorded and studied in captive whales.
+While killer whales are difficult to study in the wild, some of their reproductive habits have been recorded and studied in captive whales.

-Killer whales can reproduce whenever females enter estrus, which can occur mutiple times a year.
-However, most breeding takes place in the summer, and killer whales are typically born in the fall.
+Killer whales can reproduce whenever females enter estrus, which can occur multiple times a year.
+However, most breeding takes place in the summer.
 Females reach sexual maturity between 6 and 10 years of age.
 Males reach sexual maturity between 10 and 13 years old.
 Female killer whales begin to mate between 14 and 15 years of age.
 The youngest female whale on record to give birth was 11 years old.
 Females have a calf every 6 to 10 years and they stop breeding around the age of 40.
 The result is four to six offspring over a 25 year span.
-(Estes et al., 2006; Mann et al., 2000; Robeck et al., 2004; Watson, 1981)

 Killer whale females invest a lot of energy in raising their offspring.
 They carry the calf for almost a year and a half, then give birth and nurse for another 12 months.
 During that time, mothers teach their calves to hunt and include their offspring in the social network of their pods.
 Because these animals are not monogamous, it is assumed that the fathers exhibit no parental involvement after mating.

 Killer whale mortality rate varies with the age of the animal.
-Neonatal mortality is very high, and, in captivity, neonatal mortality is between 37% and 50%.
+Neonatal mortality is very high; in captivity neonatal mortality is between 37% and 50%.
 The reason for these high mortality rates is unknown, but predation is not considered a primary threat during this time.
 After six months, mortality rates steadily decline as killer whales learn how to protect and nourish themselves.
 Mortality rates are said to be the lowest around 12 to 13 years in males and 20 years in females.

 Home range size is unknown, but some studies have shown that killer whales live with their pods together in their home range for many years.
-While home range size is unknown, they have been documented to swim up to 160 km a day.
-(Mann et al., 2000; Matthews, 1978)
+They have been documented to swim up to 160 km a day.

 Killer whales live in aquatic marine habitats, including both offshore and coastal waters.
-They are found in every ocean of the world.
-Normally prefering depths of 20 to 60 m, killer whales also visit shallow waters along coastlines or dive to 300 m in search of food.
-Killer whales generally occupy the same home range year round.
-(Estes et al., 2006; Heintzelman, 1981; Mann et al., 2000; Norris, 2002; Slijper, 1979)
+Normally preferring depths of 20 to 60 m, killer whales also visit shallow waters along coastlines or dive to 300 m in search of food.

 Orcas are the top predator in the sea and have an extremely broad diet, including fish, gulls, penguins, turtles, squid and marine mammals, even including large whales such as grey and blue whales